Do you wonder whether you may suffer from undiagnosed OCD?

-I have to say, thought, that I have yet to see a person that has no compulsions whatsoever.
-Usually, after a closer investigation, numerous subtle hidden mental rituals surface.
+I have to say, though, that I have yet to see a person that has absolutely no compulsions whatsoever.
+Usually, after a closer investigation, numerous subtle hidden mental rituals come to surface.

 8. If a person with OCD can be convinced that those rituals are just silly, he or she will stop doing them.

 This misconception can, of course, only be held by a person who never experienced the agony, horror, unbearable anxiety, never-ending distress, and shame that people with OCD struggle with daily.

 Most people with OCD recognize that the rituals (visible or mental) do not make much sense.
 They would like nothing more than to become free from being consumed by those compulsions.
 Telling them to just stop is not going to work.
 They need a specialized treatment program called Exposure and Response Prevention (ERP) that is administered by a skilled professional.